 The Complete Guide To Setting Up Your Diet

-These are the exact science-based principles that magazine cover models and drug-free physique competitors use to achieve their shredded condition, and athletes use to dominate in their sports.
-It is based on the teachings of the best guys in the industry and then refined through my experiences working with clients over the last four years.
+These are the exact science-based principles drug-free physique competitors use to achieve their shredded condition, and athletes use to dominate in their sports.
+It is based on the teachings of the best guys in the industry and then refined through my experiences working with clients over the last five years.

 If you spot any mistakes or feel that something is incomplete or confusing, don’t hesitate to let me know how I can make it better.